-Unlike the day-lubbers who watch the weather clowns on late night TV, we don't need no stinking ... temperatures!
+Unlike the day-lubbers, our main concern is not temperatures.
 We need cloud cover, wind patterns, fog distributon, and the depth of the marine layer.
 Here's the good sites...

 |Bonny Doon Airfield||Mono Hot Springs area|